LuminousLynx/search-query/search_query/query_analyzer/analyzer_README.md

 The lower partition of the GUI displays the program's analysis of the yields, shows the identified problematic area and gives a recommendation on how to refine that specific area of the query.

 To refine the query according to the analysis, simply close the GUI window and edit the query in the python file.

+## For Contributors

+All contributors are highly encouraged to extend, use and improve this program.
+It is built to be connected to any CoLRev API or environment with very limited effort.
+Please check if the APIs you are implementing support nested boolean queries (e.g. "Luke" AND "Skywalker" AND ("Han" OR "Solo")).
+If that is not the case, Query Analyzer provides an estimation tool that estimates yields from query samples.
+Please make sure to use the correct method in the <yield_collector.py> module.

+### New search environment

+To connect a new search environment, follow these steps:
+1. Add a new module and class for your environment, ideally naming it <nameOfYourEnvironment_collector.py>.
+2. Implement API access and other connections to your program in that module.
+3. Import your module in <yield_collector.py> and extend the if-clause in the collect method to your liking.
+4. Head back to this documentation and provide the users with information on how to access your environment through the platform argument.

+### New CoLRev API

+If you want to connect a new API that is implemented in CoLRev, follow these steps:
+1. Go to the <colrev_collector.py> module and import your API.
+2. Implement your API in a new method and extend the if-clause in the collect method.
+3. Head back to this documentation, add the GitHub link to your API and provide users with the correct platform argument.

 ## How to cite